ldebruijn/graphql-protect/docs/configuration.md

 # Configuration

-`graphql-protect` can be configured in various ways, though we recommend configuring it via a `protect.yml`. file
+`graphql-protect` can be configured via a `protect.yml`. file

 <!-- TOC -->

 # protect.yml

-The best way to configure `graphql-protect` is by specifying a `protect.yml` in the same directory as you're running the binary.
+The default location to configure `graphql-protect` is by specifying a `protect.yml` in the same directory as you're running the binary.

 The following outlines the structure of the yaml, as well as outlines the **defaults** for each configuration option.